-During the 1950's the Lebanon Rotary Club continued to meet at the USO/City Hall Building (pictured right/above).
+During the 1950's the Lebanon Rotary Club continued to meet at the USO/Community Building (pictured right/above).
 We are told that it was a noon Thursday date that the Rotary Members enjoyed because there was plenty of time to visit prior to the meetings.

 The Year Books of the 1950's outlined the Rotarian's General Information, Attendance, Membership Restrictions, Obligations of Members, and Benefits of Membership.
 We learn that our club's idea of "the Rotary Motto (Service Above Self) condensed into one word - 'Service'".

 An example of the Rotary Motto "Service Above Self" is found in the Year Books of the 1950's where it was noted that "At the District Conference in Sedalia, Missouri in 1952, the Lebanon club went 100% for the Paul Harris Foundation" This same information is found in each of the Lebanon Rotary Year Books through the 1990's as a goal of our club.
 Our club has continued to support the Paul Harris Foundation throughout the years.

 Lebanon Rotarian Dr. Frank Heagerty (Pictured Above) served as Rotary District Governor of the 195th District in 1955 and 1956.
 Several traditions evolved in the 40's and 50's.
 For example, it is a tradition that all Rotarians greet each other on a first name basis, which includes visiting Rotarians; thus the reason older members say "Hi Jim" instead of clapping during introductions of visiting Rotarians.
 According to David Donnelly, in the 50's the older members made it quite a challenge to new younger members to meet this tradition.